Doc Variables

 Estimate Number: {{Estimate Number}}

-Issue Date: {{Issue Date}}
+Date: {{Issue Date}}

-Valid Through: {{Expiration Date}}
+Valid Until: {{Expiration Date}}

 Project Summary:

-{{Estimate Summary}}
+{{Project Summary}}

 Be picky about variable names.
 If you use {{Client Company}} in one template and {{Company Name}} in another, your data source becomes a mess.
 Pick a naming convention and stick to it.

-Create a Pricing Table That Is Actually Reusable
+Build a Pricing Table That Actually Works

-| Item / Service | Qty | Rate | Estimated Amount |
+| Item / Service | Qty | Rate | Amount |

 | {{Item 1}} | {{Qty 1}} | {{Rate 1}} | {{Amount 1}} |